California Fly Fishing 4 min read

 Fly Fishing in the McCloud River

 The McCloud River is a 77.1 mile long tributary of the Pit River, which in turn flows into the Sacramento River.
-It rises about ten miles southeast of Mount Shasta in Siskiyou County.
+It rises about ten miles southeast of Mount Shasta in Siskiyou County, California.
 It flows west and forms a series of waterfalls east of McCloud.
 This area is known as the McCloud River Falls, or the Falls of McCloud River.
 The waterfalls flow over basaltic lava flows, forming an attraction of jaw-dropping beauty.

 Below the Falls, the River flows south-southwest through the Lake McCloud reservoir.
 It then passes through a canyon, located at Shasta-Trinity National Forest.
 From there, the river joins Shasta Lake about 15 miles north of Redding.